 In consultation with our treasurer, the elders are proposing the following changes to this article:

-The treasurer, who shall not be an active elder, deacon, or paid church staff member, shall ensure that all funds and securities of the church are properly secured in such banks, financial institutions, or depositories as appropriate.
+The treasurer, who shall not be an active elder, deacon, or paid church staff member, shall be a member in good standing.
+The treasurer shall support the elders in providing oversight of the financial and accounting activities of the church, shall not have custody of church funds, and shall ensure that all funds and securities of the church are properly secured in such banks, financial institutions, or depositories as appropriate.
 The treasurer shall also be responsible for presenting regular reports of the account balances, revenues and expenses of the church at each members’ meeting.
-The responsibility may be delegated with the approval of the elders.
-The treasurer shall also ensure that full and accurate accounts of receipts and disbursements are kept in books belonging to the church, and that adequate controls are implemented to guarantee that all funds belonging to the church are appropriately handled by any officer, employee, or agent of the church.
-The treasurer shall render to the elders, annually, or whenever they may require it, an account of all transactions as treasurer and of the financial condition of the church.
+This responsibility may be delegated with the approval of the elders.
+The treasurer shall also see that full and accurate accounts of receipts and disbursements are kept in books belonging to the church, and that adequate controls are implemented to ensure that all funds belonging to the church are appropriately handled by any officer, employee, or agent of the church.
+The treasurer shall render to the elders, whenever they may require it, an account of all activities as treasurer and of the financial condition of the church.

 F. Page 10, article 8